ekas-7/EthMem/ASI-agents/medical/README.md

 await ctx.send("doctor_agent_address", appointment)
 ```

-## Integration with zkMem
+## Integration with ETHMem

-The agent is designed to integrate with the zkMem ecosystem:
+The agent is designed to integrate with the ETHMem ecosystem:

-1. **Memory Storage**: Consultation logs can be stored in the zkMem smart contract
+1. **Memory Storage**: Consultation logs can be stored in the ETHMem smart contract
 2. **Identity Verification**: Patient IDs can be linked to Ethereum addresses
 3. **Privacy**: Medical data can be encrypted before blockchain storage
 4. **Portability**: Medical history can follow patients across different healthcare providers